 In the with-project condition for the mitigation reef, the reef would be constructed to provide a continuous surface area of hard substrate by placement of suitable cultch material like cleaned, crushed limestone or crushed concrete that has been demonstrated to recruit oyster spat successfully in this bay and others in the U.S. The continuous surface area would effectively provide a 100 percent cultch coverage once placed.
-However, the OHSIM model does not have a live oyster variable (e.g. live oysters per square meter [m2]) to account for the successful recruitment and progression of growth to a living reef.
+However, the OHSIM model does not have a live oyster variable (e.g. live oysters per square meter $[m^2]$ ) to account for the successful recruitment and progression of growth to a living reef.
 During the initial January 19, 2017 subcommittee meeting, resource agencies expressed a desire to have this aspect of a successfully restored reef reflected in the modeling.
 The key expectation and assumption incorporated into the modeling was that a functional reef would not be present until Year 3, until initial oyster recruits could reach full adult stage and harvestable sizes, renewing an assumption used in the HGNC oyster mitigation determination.
 The basis for the HGNC assumption is described in the FWCAR of the 1995 HGNC LRR, which documents the expectation of functional recovery in 3 years, and supporting observations from oyster ecology experts from experimental reefs and oil exploration shell drilling pads.
 This is consistent with modern observations and literature for the American oyster growth in the Gulf of Mexico (TPWD 2010, NOAA undated).
-Because the OHSIM does not have a live oyster density-based variable, the assumption was implemented by making the restored reef cover type (MITREEF) appear in Year 3, to reflect the attainment of functional reef and the maximum score of 100 percent for percent cultch.
-To summarize, in the with-project condition (mitigation constructed) at the mitigation site, the site would reflect a cover type of MITMUD with a percent cultch of zero for Year 1 (even though cultch is placed) and become restored reef cover type (MITREEF) at Year 3 to achieve the optimal score to mimic the live growth progression, continuing to exist through the rest of the 50 year period of analysis.
+Because the OHSIM does not have a live oyster density-based variable, the assumption was implemented by making the restored reef cover type % Clutch appear in Year 3, to reflect the attainment of functional reef and the maximum score of 100 percent for percent cultch.
+To summarize, in the with-project condition (mitigation constructed) at the mitigation site, the site would reflect a zero % Clutch cover for Year 1 (even though cultch is placed) and become restored reef with the optimal score of 100% at Year 3 to mimic the live growth progression, continuing at 100% through the rest of the 50 year period of analysis.

-5.4.2 Salinity
+5.3.2 Salinity